WPL Dissolved Air Flotation (DAF)

 Low maintenance – reinforced plastic components reduce corrosion.

-- Hire and trial options available.
+Hire and trial options are also available.

 Typical WPL DAF industrial wastewater applications include: